whoisryosuke/react-unified-input/README.md

 Using this variable combined with `keyboardMap` and `gamepadMap`, you can create a `<KeyGuide>` component that displays the input to the user as their current device.
 So you can have a `<KeyGuide input="confirm" />` that shows the user the "Enter" key on keyboard or the "X" key on gamepad.

+You can also get the device name using `deviceName` to check if it's a DualSense, DualShock, Xbox, etc gamepad.

 ### Animated components

 What happens when a component is animated but has focus?
 Ideally the focus travels with the element.
 And with this library - it does! - kinda.